4 Minute Read

 Technology

 Given the importance of picking in serving customers with the right product in the right quantity and at the right time, it’s surprising how many businesses still operate using paper pick sheets.
+Embracing digital solutions not only modernizes the warehouse but also enhances data accuracy, which is crucial for effective inventory management.

 Customer orders are captured in the Enterprise Resource Planning (ERP) system – like SAP – pick sheets are printed, the warehouse staff picks products, they write quantities picked and additional information on the sheet, and then the sheet goes to the back office for confirmation in the ERP.